 PhD students at BISA are engaged in a variety of activities which create a collaborative and vibrant research culture.

-BISA has expertise available from many subject fields and conducts interdisciplinary research in theoretical and application domains.
+BISA offers expertise from many subject fields and conducts interdisciplinary research in theoretical and application domains.
 BISA maintains a close-knit community of researchers working together as a team to carry out research in one or more of the research themes.
-These are centred around the two research centred hosted by BISA: GARI and IRC.

 Research at IRC includes the following key themes:

 Applied informatics and semiotics

 Semiotics is the study of signs (index, icons and symbols) and their functions, and offers us a systematic way to study information and its effective use in organisations.

 Social informatics relates to the interdisciplinary consideration of design, use and consequences of information and communication tools in cultural, or institutional contexts.

 Business Informatics supports decision making by intersecting IT, informatics methods and management concepts, to allow identification of business problems, development of relevant solutions, and appreciation of their impact.